otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

       });
     }

+    // Find the institution by id
     let institution = await prisma.institution.findUnique({
       where: { id: Number(req.params.id) },
     });

-    if (!institution) {
+    // Check if there is no institution if (!institution) {
       return res
         .status(404)
         .json({ msg: `No institution with the id: ${req.params.id} found` });
     }

+    // Update the institution
     institution = await prisma.institution.update({
       where: { id: Number(req.params.id) },
       data: { // Data to be updated